Drew Waters Preview, Player Props: Royals vs. Pirates

-After hitting .200 with a double, a triple, a home run, five walks and three RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Pittsburgh Pirates (who will start Colin Selby) at 8:10 PM ET on Tuesday.
+On Wednesday, Drew Waters (hitting .167 in his past 10 games) and the Kansas City Royals face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
+First pitch is at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Pirates.
+He had a hitless showing in his previous game (0-for-4 with an RBI) against the Pirates.

 Drew Waters Game Info & Props vs. the Pirates